cutright/DVHA-DICOM-Editor/README.md

         * 1_AnotherString
         * 1_AnotherString
 * *Value Enumeration*:
-    * NOTE: Assume each file has the same StudyInstanceUID but different SOPInstanceUIDs
+    * NOTE: Assume these two files have the same StudyInstanceUID but different SOPInstanceUIDs
     * `*file[-2]*_*venum[-1]*` used with SOPInstanceUID tag
         * ANON0001_1
         * ANON0001_2